sleemburg/cdist-utils/CDIST-INVENTORY.md

 * network: generates the name of the network a system lives in.
 * distro: the name of the distribution installed on the system.
 * packages: a list of packages installed on the system.
-* online: a referece to a file with hostnames.
+* offline: a referece to a file with hostnames.
 The file contains hosts that are always offline.

 The configuration will do the following:

 * Copy the content of the explorer file `network` as a tag for each host.
 * If the distribution contains the word `debian` it will add the tag `dpkg` to the inventory of each host.
 * If the list of packages contains `xrdp` it will add the tag `rdp` to the inventory of each host.
-* If the hosts does not exist in the file online, it will be given the tag `online`.
+* If the hosts does not exist in the file offline, it will be given the tag `online`.

 # AUTHOR